mgechev/blog.mgechev.com/content/post/2012-11-24-javascript-sorting-performance-quicksort-v8.md

   </p>
 </div>

-As you see the result is quite unexpected&#8230;I&#8217;ve checked my algorithm many times because I thought that it isn&#8217;t correct&#8230;In more than half of the cases (because as you might see there are 50 tests) heapsort is faster than the default sort.
+As you see the result is quite unexpected...I’ve checked my algorithm many times because I thought that it isn’t correct...In more than half of the cases (because as you might see there are 50 tests) heapsort is faster than the default sort.
 The default sort is some kind of optimized quicksort mixed with insertion sort for small arrays.
 The exact implementation of the V8 sort can be found <a href="https://github.com/v8/v8" target="_blank">somewhere here</a>.

 That is the perl script which I used for the test: